-Most healthy people, when continuously exposed to M. leprae, can develop an immune response and do not develop leprosy [23,53].
-However, a percentage of this population can also contract the infectious agent and develop the active disease [54,55].
-In this context, mainly in endemic regions, it is necessary to adopt specific control measures, including a fast and precise diagnosis, a correct treatment, among others, so as to avoid the transmission of M. leprae [40].
-Household contactants of leprosy patients are described in this group, and they may or may not develop an antibody response, either resolving an initial infection or subsequently developing the clinical disease [56].
-In our serological panel used to test M1, sera from contactants of both PB and MB patients presented similar humoral reactivity to those from people without contact with leprosy patients.
-These data suggest an absence of infection in the contactants, but this finding cannot be completely eliminated through clinical exams.
-Our data also allow us to infer the sensitivity of the chimeric antigen by identifying only patients with the active disease, be it paucibacillary or multibacillary.
-However, additional studies using longitudinal testing of M1 protein in similar populations, as well as testing the sera from contactants that develop this infection, could help to define the real sensitivity and specificity of this new recombinant antigen proposed to be applied for the diagnosis of leprosy.
+Most healthy people that are continuously exposed to M. leprae can develop an immune response and do not develop leprosy [23,53].
+However, a percentage of this population can contract the infectious agent and develop active disease [54,55].
+In endemic regions, it is necessary to adopt specific control measures, including fast and precise diagnosis and correct treatment to interrupt M. leprae transmission [40].
+In our study, household contacts of leprosy patients may or may not develop an antibody response, either resolving an initial infection or subsequently developing clinical disease [56].
+In our serological panel used to test M1, sera from contact of both PB and MB patients showed similar humoral reactivity as individuals without contact with leprosy patients.
+These data suggest an absence of infection in the contact, but this finding cannot be eliminated through clinical exams.
+Our data also allow us to infer the sensitivity of the chimeric antigen by identifying only patients with the active disease, be it PB or MB.
+However, additional studies using longitudinal testing of M1 protein in similar populations, as well as testing the sera from contacts that develop infection, could help to define the real sensitivity and specificity of this new recombinant antigen.

-Kim et al [57] identified a panel of a hundred Mycobacterium proteins and suggested some of them as antigenic candidates for leprosy diagnosis, based on their higher expression in the bacteria.
-The serology specific to such candidates was tested against pooled sera from lepromatous leprosy patients, and it was observed that nine from 15 antigens were recognized by anti-M. leprae antibodies, and the authors concluded that such antigens could be considered as candidates for leprosy diagnose.
-In addition, the authors suggested that proteins candidates for the diagnosis of disease should present high gene expression in M. leprae, being them found in cytosol, membrane or cell wall protein fractions of the bacterium.
-Others have also showed similar rationale, such as Spencer et al [58], which suggested that M. leprae proteins with high gene expression are easily recognized by antibodies in patients’ sera with active disease, and could be considered better diagnostic candidates for leprosy, and that less expressed antigens could be not recognized by patients´ sera leading to false-negative results.
+In other studies, Kim et al [57] identified a panel of a hundred Mycobacterium proteins and suggested some of them as antigenic candidates for leprosy diagnosis, based on their higher expression in the bacteria.
+When tested with pooled sera from lepromatous leprosy patients, nine from 15 antigens were recognized by anti-M. leprae antibodies, and the authors concluded that such antigens could be considered as diagnostic candidate antigens.
+In addition, the authors suggested that protein candidates for the diagnosis of disease should show high levels of gene expression in M. leprae, whether found in the cytosol, membrane, or cell wall protein fractions of the bacterium.
+Spencer et al [58] suggested that M. leprae proteins with high gene expression are easily recognized by antibodies in patients’ sera with active disease, and could be considered better diagnostic candidates for leprosy, and that less expressed antigens could be not recognized by patients´ sera leading to false-negative results.
 However, it is unclear if the lack of serological reactivity of these proteins could be related to either conformational constraints on B-cell epitopes or lower ELISA binding affinity.
-In this context, the use of defined B-cell epitopes from original proteins of the M. leprae to construct new proteins represented by chimeras could solve such problems, since variable expression of the original protein during active infection would result in variably low to high production of specific antibodies against them, besides allowed to the elimination of undesired parts of these proteins [59-61].
-Here, we used bioinformatics tools to select B-cell epitopes from proteins considered as specific to M. leprae, and we observed that them were recognized by sera from MB and PB patients, suggesting that the rationale was well-successfully.
-The chimeric protein showed higher efficacy to diagnose leprosy patients than the synthetic peptides, demonstrating the feasibility to construct a single protein based on different and relevant antigenic parts of original proteins, suggesting be a promising diagnostic candidate for leprosy in future studies.
+In this context, the use of defined B-cell epitopes from original proteins of M. leprae to construct new proteins represented by chimeras could potentially solve such problems, since variable expression of the original protein during active infection would result in variably low to high production of specific antibodies against them.
+Moreover, focused chimera would eliminate undesirable interfering protein epitopes [59-61].
+Here, we used bioinformatics tools to select B-cell epitopes from proteins considered as specific to M. leprae, and we observed that them were recognized by sera from MB and PB patients, suggesting that the rationale was successfully tested.
+The fact that the chimeric protein showed higher efficacy to diagnose leprosy patients than the synthetic peptides, demonstrated how feasible it was to construct a single protein based on different and relevant antigenic parts of original proteins.